seannicholson/serverCleanup/README.md

 By default, servers that have been deactivated for more than 7 days will be moved by the script to the specified group.
+To change this, modify the value of move_deactivate_num_days in the config.py file.

+By default, servers that have been deactivated for more than 14 days and reside in the moveToGroupName group will be deleted by the script.
-To change this, modify the value of deactivate_num_days in the config.py file.
+To change this, modify the value of delete_deactivate_num_days in the config.py file.